Overview of Cognitive Behavior Therapy Tracks

 Psychiatric Inpatient

 The Child CBT intern will consult to the IOL psychiatric inpatient unit across all three rotations.
 The consultative role includes collaboration with inpatient providers on behavioral management strategies for selected patients as well as diagnostic consultation when OCD or anxiety disorders may play a significant role in the hospitalization.
 The CBT intern will also run one to two year-long cognitive-behavioral therapy groups on the child/adolescent units.
 The child inpatient group was developed based on the Unified Protocol for Children.
-Other trans-diagnostic treatment targets may include social skills, coping skills, affect regulation, distress tolerance, etc. – the novel experience will be in tailoring provision of these services to the capacity of the acute inpatients.
+Other transdiagnostic treatment targets may include social skills, coping skills, affect regulation, distress tolerance, etc. The novel experience will be in tailoring provision of these services to the capacity of the acute inpatients.

 Seminar Program